camunda/camunda-docs-manual/content/reference/rest/history/case-activity-instance/get-case-activity-instance.md

 ---

-Retrieves a single historic case activity instance according to the `HistoricCaseActivityInstance` interface in the engine.
+Retrieves a historic case activity instance by id, according to the `HistoricCaseActivityInstance` interface in the engine.